Human rights in Slovenian foreign policy

 Since 2005, Slovenia has been involved in the human rights education project Our Rights, which is aimed at lower grades of elementary school.

 In international forums, Slovenia advocates the view that civil society and human rights defenders are essential to both guaranteeing human rights and the rule of law, and the overall social development.
 Slovenia is strongly opposed to any attempts at retaliation against individuals or organisations that cooperate or aspire to cooperate with UN human rights mechanisms, as such measures are unacceptable and contrary to international human rights law.

 The Universal Periodic Review (UPR) is an effective peer review mechanism held within the HRC, which helps enhance the respect for, and the implementation of, human rights at both national and international levels.
 Slovenia engages in interactive dialogue on the human rights situation with all UN Member States, providing recommendations to foster human rights implementation.
 All Slovenia's UPR reports are available under the topic International human rights instruments and Slovenia's reporting.

-Universal Declaration of Human RightsOn the occasion of its 70th anniversary, the Ministry of Foreign Affairs published an official translation of this fundamental document that had previously been available in the Slovene language thanks to the efforts of the United Nations Association of Slovenia.
+Universal Declaration of Human RightsOn the occasion of its 70th anniversary, the Ministry of Foreign and European Affairs published an official translation of this fundamental document that had previously been available in the Slovene language thanks to the efforts of the United Nations Association of Slovenia.
 After the atrocities of World War II, the 1948 Universal Declaration of Human Rights articulated the expectations of, and efforts for, ensuring dignity for all, personal freedom, and freedom from fear and want.
 It is the most far-reaching UN document of its kind, which also laid the foundations for the entire international human rights framework.
 Human rights have traditionally been a priority of Slovenian foreign policy, with a special emphasis on the protection of vulnerable groups, the fight against all forms of discrimination, and human rights education.